After Motor Vehicle Accident Injury, Get the Money You Deserve.

-Motor vehicle accident claims usually arise from one of the parties involved in an accident due to negligence.
+Motor vehicle accident claims usually arise from one of the parties involved in an accident.
 Failure to obey the rules and regulations of the road is considered negligence.
-The person responsible for causing the accident may be liable for any damages to the other person’s vehicle or injuries.
+When the person responsible for causing the accident is determined to have been negligent, he or she may be liable for damages.
+In a lawsuit, the injured person who brings a claim is the plaintiff and the negligent party is the defendant.

-In other cases the government may be liable.
-These cases occur if there are poorly maintained roads, malfunctioning traffic symbols, construction, signs, poor lighting, and poorly placed utility poles or trees.
-However, specific rules apply when the government is involved.
+In other cases, the government may be liable.
+These cases occur if there are poorly maintained roads, malfunctioning traffic symbols, construction, signs, poor lighting and poorly placed utility poles or trees.
+However, specific rules apply when the government is involved; it can be difficult, but is not necessarily impossible, to bring a claim against a government entity.

+Our law firm has built a strong reputation in Albany, New York, since 1925.
 We have extensive experience in protecting individuals who have been involved in automobile accident cases.
 If you or a loved one has been in an accident that has caused damages or injuries, it’s imperative that you know your legal rights.
-We have the necessary knowledge to help you make your claim.
-At Buckley, Mendleson, Criscione and Quinn we are experienced in traffic laws, motor vehicle regulations, and determining who holds liability.
+We have the necessary skills and experience to help you make a compelling claim for compensation.
+At Buckley, Mendleson, Criscione, and Quinn, P.C., we are knowledgeable about all aspects of personal injury and motor vehicle accidents, including traffic laws, motor vehicle safety regulations and determining who holds liability.
+Call 518-430-0026 to request a free consultation.